jmriesen/pio_encoder/README.md

 However this idea can break down at slow speeds due to quantization noise.

 For a more complete break down of the problem and how this library address it see the Raspberry Pi Foundation's [README](https://github.com/raspberrypi/pico-examples/tree/master/pio/quadrature_encoder_substep)

+## Project Structure

+The project is split into two parts
+- logic
+    Contains all the computation/encoding logic.
+- pio_speed_encoder
+    Contains the logic for loading/starting the PIO program.

+The primary goal of this split was to enable me to run the unit tests (found in logic) on a normal (non-embedded) device.